 Going into hospital

-If a child is going into hospital there are several online resources to help you plan and reduce fears and anxieties.
+If a child is going into hospital there are several online resources to help you plan and reduce anxious thoughts and worries.

 - Get advice from your health professionals - the hospital may have websites or leaflets for you to use